swiftlang/vscode-swift/README.md

 ![](images/test-explorer.png)

 Once your project has been built the Test Explorer will be able to list all your tests.
 These are grouped by package, then test target and finally XCTestCase class.
-From the Test Explorer you can initiate a test run, debugging a test run and if a file has already been opened you can jump to the source for a test.
+From the Test Explorer you can initiate a test run, debug a test run and if a file has already been opened you can jump to the source for a test.

 ### Documentation